Species, Speciation and the Environment

 World Health Organisation, October 2002

-The WHO has published this concise 'questions and answers' document that aims to address key concerns with regard to the nature and safety of genetically modified (GM) food.
+The WHO has published this concise 'questions and answers' document that aims to address

 Questions include:

-- Are GM foods assessed differently from traditional foods?
+foods assessed differently from traditional foods?

 - What are the main issues of concern for human health?